cvolkmer/fhnw-web-deployment/Readme.md

 - In the task and Container Definitions page provide the following inputs:
   - As the "Task Definition Name" enter "roomreservation"
   - Select "None" in the "Task Role"
-  - In the "Task execution IAM role" select "roomreservation-ECSTaskExe......" or "Create new" (validate)
+  - In the "Task execution IAM role" select "roomreservation-ECSTaskExe......"
   - Under "Task size" select "2GB" task memory and "1 vCPU"
   - In the "Container Definitions" click on "Add container"
   - Enter "roomreservation" under "Container Name"